vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

 If you deployed a VCH with a limit on the number of container VMs that it can host, you can modify the limit after deployment.
 You can also set a limit on the number of container VMs if you did not set one when you deployed the VCH.

+If you set a new limit on a VCH that is lower than the number of container VMs that already exist on the VCH, all existing container VMs continue to run.
+For example, if a VCH hosts 60 container VMs and you set a new limit of 50, all 60 container VMs continue to run.
+However, attempts to deploy additional container VMs fail until you delete enough container VMs to bring the total to below the new limit.

 The `vic-machine configure --containers` option functions in the same way as the equivalent `vic-machine create` option.
 For information about the `vic-machine create --containers` option, see [Container VM Limit](image_store.md#container-limit) in Specify the Image Datastore.

 <pre>$ vic-machine-<i>operating_system</i> configure